aferrandi/dbtarzan/docs/Vertical-row-view.md

 ## Vertical row view

-From version 1.13 it is possible, on an open table tab, to open the so called **Vertical row view**.
+On an open table tab, it is possible to open the so called **Vertical row view**.
-Just open the table menu and select **Row detauls**, or press Ctrl-R.
+Just select the row you want to see in detail, open the table menu and select **Row details**, or press Ctrl-R.

 ![Table menu](images/accelerators.png)